Are you considering investing some money in the financial market, but you’d rather not be actively involved?

 After you state your risk tolerance and the level of financial risk you can take, the robo advisor commences asset allocation.
 Asset allocation is an investment strategy that splits percentages of your money into assets or investments that fits your specified risk profile.

-The higher the risk you’re comfortable with, the higher the percentage of your money that will be invested into more volatile assets in your selected risk-modeled portfolio.
+The higher the risk you’re comfortable with, the higher the percentage of your money that will be invested into more volatile assets in your selected risk-modelled portfolio.

 Suppose your investments start over-performing outside your specified risk level.
 In that case, the humans supervising your robo-advisor will program it to re-balance your portfolio so that your assets go back to performing within your set parameters.

-A Quick Glance at the Best Robo Advisor Canada
+Quick Comparison of the Best Robo Advisors in Canada

 |Robo Advisor||Fees||MER||Minimum Account|